zainahmedsharif/zainahmedsharif/README.md

 ## Hi there 👋

+I am Zain.
+I am currently working as a research student with a focus on time series forecasting using statistical and deep learning techqniques.

 <!--
 **zainahmedsharif/zainahmedsharif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.